 The thought of sleeping in the wilderness of Antarctica was way too exhilarating, and the fact that we nearly missed the opportunity because of the weather, made it even more special.
 Watching the skies change and evolve with the glowing icebergs was the perfect way to doze off in the snow.

 How comfortable was camping in Antarctica?

 I was pleasantly surprised at how well I slept once I’d got to sleep with a snorer in the camp.
-I can’t talk though, apparently I purred like cat.
-The mats and bivvy bag made for a snug cocoon to see you through any climates.
-I was still blissfully sleeping when the faint noise of people woke me up at 5am, everyone was packing up and nobody thought to give us a nudge!
-Apparently a see of mist came over at 2am (reported by the Captain who was on careful watch from the ship) causing layer of frost across our bags, something I had been quite unaware until as I unzipped myself in the early hours.
+I can’t talk though, apparently, I purred like a cat.
+The mats and bivvy bag are made for a snug cocoon to see you through any climate.
+I was still blissfully sleeping when the faint noise of people woke me up at 5 am, everyone was packing up and nobody thought to give us a nudge!
+Apparently, a see of mist came over at 2 am (reported by the Captain who was on careful watch from the ship) causing a layer of frost across our bags, something I had been quite unaware of until I unzipped myself in the early hours.

 Before we left for the Zodiac feeling a little dishevelled, great care was made to fill in the holes to prevent the penguins from falling in.
 Everyone ensured all bags and gear were collected and loaded onto the Zodiac.
 Even a Gentoo Penguin stood on shore almost waving goodbye.
 Although the hot coffee and biscuits back on the ship were welcome, this really was an unforgettable night on the white wonder of the seventh continent.
 The smiles say it all!

 If the activities are what you want from your Antarctica trip, always check what is included in the package.
 Some expeditions will charge for additional activities.
 We opted for the Antarctica Basecamp expedition with Oceanwide Expeditions booked with World Expeditions.